 You’re awake because your mind is busy: Most of us have experienced “noisy brain,” – you can’t stop thinking about an issue with work, the bills piling up, what to do about an aging parent.
 Or, if you’re like me… you have a sudden random idea that suddenly takes over your brain and runs amok.

 - Pink noise is known to calm the brain—putting one into a relaxed state which allows you to fall asleep easier, sleep deeper and longer, and wake up refreshed.
-Our noise masking earbuds are just the thing to calm the noise in your brain.
+Our noise masking earbuds play a soothing pink noise and are just the thing to calm the noise in your brain.